luapower/luapower-all/pthread.md

 end)

---call the function that we just pushed into the Lua state --to get the callback pointer local worker_cb_ptr = ffi.cast('void*', state:call())
+--call the function that we just pushed into the Lua state --to get the callback pointer. local worker_cb_ptr = ffi.cast('void*', state:call())

---create a thread which will start running automatically local thread = pthread.new(worker_cb_ptr)
+--create a thread which will start running automatically. local thread = pthread.new(worker_cb_ptr)

---wait for the thread to finish thread:join()
+--wait for the thread to finish. thread:join()

---close the Lua state
+--close the Lua state.
 state:close()
 ~~~